BlittlePrime/GetVerses/README.md

 (note: if you get the message "It was not possible to find any installed .NET Core SDKs" then you will need to install it from here https://dotnet.microsoft.com/download  either 5.0 or 3.1 should work)

-Using, Chrome go to localhost:5001
+Using Chrome go to localhost:5001